bttmly/intercept-require/README.md

 Discard the current `listener`.
 Until another listener is set, all `require()` calls will behave as normal.

 #### `.originalRequire`
 A reference to the original function found at `Module.prototype.require`.
+It's technically possible that this isn't the built in function if something else has overwritten it before `intercept-require` is run.

 ## Example